michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 15. Aliud begat Aliozar, Aliozar begat Mathan, Mathan begat Jakub,

-16. Jakub begat Jauseph, husband of Mariam, of whom was born JESHU who is called the Meshicha.Pronounced Meshee'ha.
+16. Jakub begat Jauseph, husband of Mariam, of whom was born JESHU who is called the Meshicha.

 17. Thus all the generations from Abraham to David (were) fourteen generations; and from David to the exile of Bobel, fourteen generations; and from the exile of Bobel to the Meshicha, fourteen generations.